 The second it leaves my bat, I know the result…

-It’s over his head and in the gap.
-I wheel on my feet and accelerate towards first base, I see my favorite sight in the game from my perspective, speeding down the first base line.
+I know it’s over his head and in the gap.
+I wheel on my feet and accelerate towards first base.
+As I dig in and speed towards first, I glance at the outfielder.
+It is then that I see my favorite sight as a hitter.

-The back of an outfielder, running, one who knows he’s beat.
+The back of an outfielder, running away.
+The back of an outfielder who knows he’s beat.

 And almost immediately, the Siren whispers in my ear: